Showing posts with label 1980s. Show all posts

 Beaches bestselling soundtrack.

 Though novelist Rainer-Dart reportedly had Cher in mind when she conceived the character of C.C.
 (Cee Cee in the book), the role is tailor made for Midler.
-The role not only shows off Midler’s strengths as an entertainer, it also provides Midler an opportunity to recycle re-introduce past material, as she does when C.C. performs the ditty “Otto Titsling,” originally featured on her 1985 comedy album Mud will be Flung Tonight.
+The role not only shows off Midler’s strengths as an entertainer, but it also provides her an opportunity to recycle re-introduce past material, as she does when C.C. performs the ditty “Otto Titsling,” originally featured on her 1985 comedy album Mud will be Flung Tonight.
 Hershey is good, too, counterbalancing Midler’s flamboyance with a relatively restrained performance, but really, the part of Hillary could just as well be credited as The Other One (Hershey got more publicity for getting collagen lip injections for the film than she did for her performance in it).
 This is Bette’s show.

 Thumbnail poster for the 2017 remake of BEACHES